pulb/mailnag/README.md

 https://github.com/pulb/mailnag

 Mailnag is a fork of the Popper mail notifier (http://launchpad.net/popper).
-What Popper is to Ubuntu's Unity (messaging menu), Mailnag is to gnome-shell.
+What Popper is to Ubuntu's Unity, Mailnag is to gnome-shell.

 __This project needs contributors!__
 Bugtracker: https://github.com/pulb/mailnag/issues